Posted on 1 July 2019

 How does HMRC assess claims for R&D tax relief?

-I’ve come across situations where there are advisers claiming that an R&D claim is possible for a particular company, when in reality it isn’t; they are, perhaps, relying on HMRC being unable to check all claims, and trying to encourage the client to make a claim that, in my view, may be spurious.
-The concern for me, as a tax practitioner, is that the company may, inadvertently, pick up a black mark if HMRC decide that an R&D claim was spurious.
+We’ve come across situations where there are advisers claiming that an R&D claim is possible for a particular company, when in reality it isn’t; they are, perhaps, relying on HMRC being unable to check all claims, and trying to encourage the client to make a claim that, in my view, may be spurious.
+The concern for tax practitioners like me, is that the company may, inadvertently, pick up a black mark if HMRC decide that an R&D claim was spurious.
 The professional advisors themselves may also pick up a black mark for submitting something that patently wasn’t appropriate in the circumstances.